 - Oversight of Risk Management

 The Board is involved in oversight of the Company’s risk assessment and monitoring processes, although much of the Board’s oversight efforts are conducted through its committees.
 Management reviews significant risks with the Board throughout the year, as necessary and/or appropriate, and conducts a formal review of its assessment and management of the most significant risks with the Board on a periodic basis.
 The Audit Committee has primary responsibility for overseeing management’s risk assessment and risk management policies, including the policies and guidelines used by management to identify, monitor and manage the Company’s exposure to risk.
 The Audit Committee (i) reviews and discusses with management and its internal and outside auditors the risks facing the Company and management’s plan to manage the risks identified through the enterprise risk management process, and (ii) reports on its review to the full Board.
 The Compensation Committee reviews risks arising from the Company’s compensation policies and practices and reports on its review to the full Board.

 of the Board

-The current size of the Board is established in the Company's Bylaws.
-The size of the Board may be varied by the Board after taking into account the needs of the business, the availability of qualified candidates and other factors the Board believes relevant.
+The current size of the Board is established by the Board, in accordance with the Company’s By-laws.
+The size of the Board may be varied after taking into account the needs of the business, the availability of qualified candidates and other factors the Board believes relevant.
 Board size shall facilitate active interaction and participation by all Board members.
 The Board will review from time to time the appropriateness of its size.